 Try this – stand up now and relax your posture as though waiting for the bus, or standing in a queue.

 You’ll notice how your shoulder on the load bearing side drops slightly, making your pose asymmetrical.
-Exaggerate this slightly, maybe raise the other shoulder slightly and you’ve got the basis of a good full length pose.
+Exaggerate this slightly, maybe raise the other shoulder slightly and you’ve got the basis of a good full body pose.

-Arms and hands in photos
+Arms and hands in full body photos

 Now we’re at the part that concerns so many subjects posing for full body pictures.
 Men in particular need something to do with their hands when posing for photos.